Rebel Heart: Background and development

 Following the release of her twelfth studio album, MDNA (2012), Madonna embarked on The MDNA Tour to promote it.
 The tour created widespread controversy over her statements on violence, human rights, politics, her use of fake firearms, and her on-stage nudity.
 She was threatened with several lawsuits.
-Madonna was enraged by many world events, which she claimed were acts of "injustice" against humanity.
-In September 2013 she released Secretprojectrevolution, a short film she directed with Steven Klein, dealing with artistic freedom and human rights.
+Madonna was angered by several world events, which she described as acts of "injustice" against humanity.
+In September 2013, she released Secretprojectrevolution, a short film about artistic freedom and human rights that she directed with Steven Klein.
 The film launched a global initiative known as Art for Freedom to promote freedom of expression.
-Madonna said in a L'Uomo Vogue interview her next album would be connected with Art for Freedom.
-She is committed to the initiative and must use her voice as an artist.
+Madonna said in a L'Uomo Vogue interview that her next album would be connected to Art for Freedom, adding that she was committed to the initiative and had to use her voice as an artist.

 By December 2013, Madonna's manager Guy Oseary commented that the singer was "eager to get started" on her next album.
 However, she had another project in mind: developing the screenplay for a film adaptation of Andrew Sean Greer's novel The Impossible Lives of Greta Wells.
 Madonna decided to split her time between writing the screenplay and writing songs for the new album.
 In February 2014, Madonna confirmed she had begun working on her thirteenth studio album.
 Her previous work had been produced with a small core group of people developing the music.
 Working with many collaborators on Rebel Heart, Madonna encountered problems keeping a cohesive sound and creative direction for it.
 She observed that many of the people she enlisted to work on the album could not stay in one city for any length of time due to their schedules.
-This resulted her not finishing songs in one session.
+As a result, she did not finish songs in a single session.
 "It was challenging ... with people coming and going in a revolving door of creativity".